skeletonkey/lib-core-go/README.md

 Configuration library that reads from a JSON file and supports 'hot reloading.'

-Location of the project's config JSON file is currently in the environmental variable `RACHIO_CONFIG_FILE`.
+Location of the project's config JSON file is currently in the environmental variable `PROJECT_CONFIG_FILE`.

 ### JSON config file